 Holds a Doctorate from Brunel University London, in the area of Strategic decisions and quality in the context of Higher Education, currently an Executive Director of Quality Assurance and Assistant Professor at Ahlia University Bahrain. appointed external reviewer and conducted various QA reviews as part of Oman Academic Accreditation Authority (OAAA) and Bahrain Quality Assurance (BQA) for Programme and National Qualification Framework validation.
 An expert in strategic planning, measurement and evaluation for higher education including assessment of internal and external environment.
 Published various research in the area of strategy, teaching and learning and quality management.
-As Advanced Higher Education Principal Fellow (PFHEA) and expert in curriculum review, design and mapping to the National Qualification Framework, enabled AU to place its qualifications on NQF Bahrain, which led the university for a promising future.
+As an expert in curriculum review, design and mapping to the National Qualification Framework, enabled AU to place its qualifications on NQF Bahrain, which leaded the university for a promising future.

 ANTON JOHN CRACE